jwalton/rust-book-abridged/docs/ch04-ownership.md

 }
 ```

-Inside main(), `word` is a String slice from the String, and therefore a reference to the memory the String uses.
+Inside `main`, `word` is a string slice from `s`, and therefore a reference to the memory the `String` uses.
 The call to `s.clear()` will fail to compile because to clear the string, we'd need to mutate it (`clear` is a method with a mutable reference to `self`).
 Since we can't create a mutable reference while `word` is in scope, this fails to compile.

 ### String Literals as Slices